 - the value of a particular piece of evidence.

-The legal error must have been “prejudicial.”
-“Prejudicial” is a technical legal term that basically means that the legal error probably made a difference in the outcome of your case.
+The legal error must have been “prejudicial,” which means that the legal error probably made a difference in the outcome of your case.

-So how does a good appeals lawyer convince the appellate court that a legal error occurred…and that it was in fact prejudicial?
+How does a good appeals lawyer convince the appellate court that a legal error occurred and that it was in fact prejudicial?

 How can I increase my odds of success?